aileftech/snap-admin-test/README.md

 # Spring Boot Admin Panel - Test project

 This is a sample project used for testing [spring-boot-database-admin](https://github.com/aileftech/spring-boot-database-admin).
+This same code with slight variations is also used to run the live-demo at http://dbadmin.ailef.tech/admin (when it's up).

 This repo contains:
  * A basic Spring Boot app with entity definitions and an `import.sql` file that creates a sample database